-Chad, Meister, (ed.)(2008) Philosophy of Religion Reader, New York, Rutledge, Hinnells,J.R.(2005) The Routledge Companion to the study of Religion ,Oxon.
-Routledge
+Chad, Meister, (ed.)(2008) Philosophy of Religion Reader, New York, Rutledge, of John Hick's Book by Rajesh Kumar Singh is brought out by the same Publishers in 1994

-Hari Shankar Prasad (2007), The Centrality of Ethics in Buddhism, Delhi, Motilal Banarsidass.
+- Hinnells, J.R.
+(2005) The Routledge Companion to the study of Religion , Oxon.
+Routledge - Hari Shankar Prasad (2007), The Centrality of Ethics in Buddhism, Delhi, Motilal Banarsidass.

 Hick, John, PHILOSOPHY OF RELIGION.
-Prentice Half of India New Delhi,
+Prentice Half of India New Delhi, 1992 Hindi translation